We’re back and we’re better! Site-wide optimisations and articles updated for October 2025

 How Often Should I Repeat The Treatment?

 The frequency of the treatment depends on the needle length of the dermaroller.
-A short length of 0.2-0.25 mm can be used almost daily or every other day, but longer needles may require you to space out the treatment to every 2-4 weeks.
+A short length of 0.2-0.25 mm can be used every few days, but longer needles may require you to space out the treatment to every 2-4 weeks to allow the skin to heal properly.

 Be Wary If...

-Use of a dermaroller can exacerbate these conditions, so best to avoid these areas.
+Use of a dermaroller can exacerbate these conditions, so it's best to avoid these areas or wait until the skin has healed.

 Cleaning Your Dermaroller